-For a description of other Violence Against Women Act Statutes see Federal Domestic Violence Laws brochure available from your local United States Attorney.
+For a description of other Violence Against Women Act Statutes see Federal Domestic Violence Laws brochure or it may be available from your local United States Attorney.

 Homes of friends or relatives preferably unknown to the stalker